RMITLibrary/easy_cite/markdown/rmitharvard.md

 In the reference list, add **(ed)** for a single editor and **(eds)** for two or more editors.

-An edited book will follow the same in-text referencing rules as books with authors.
+An edited book will follow the same in-text citation rules as books with authors.
 Please see these relevant sections on this page

 #### Reference list entry